 - Use the Pomodoro technique.
 This involves alternating between scheduled periods of study and rest.
 For example, you can study for 25-minute long stretches, with 5-minute breaks in between, and a longer 30-minute break after every 4 study sets that you complete.

 Increase your motivation:

-- Make studying more fun.
+- Make studying feel more enjoyable.
 For example, if studying in your room is uncomfortable, try going somewhere more pleasant, such as the library.

 - Visualize your future self.
-Visualizing your future self can motivate you to study and get your work done.
-This can involve, for example, visualizing yourself being able to relax after finishing an assignment, visualizing yourself being rewarded for getting a good grade, or visualizing yourself having to handle the issues associated with not studying enough.
+For example, you can visualize yourself being able to relax after finishing an assignment, visualize yourself being rewarded for getting a good grade, or visualize yourself having to handle the issues associated with not studying enough.

 - Focus on your goals instead of on your tasks.
 For example, if you need to work on an assignment that you find boring, then instead of focusing on the assignment, try thinking about your academic goals and about the reason why you want to do well on that assignment, such as that you want to get a good grade in the class so you can have a stronger college application.